tensorflow/mlir-hlo/stablehlo/docs/compatibility.md

 forward and backward compatibility.
 See [roadmap.md](roadmap.md) for details.

-**Organize compatibility suite.** At the moment, the compatibility suite is one directory with a ton of unstructured files.
+**Organize compatibility suite.** At the moment, the compatibility suite is one directory with many unstructured files.
 We are planning to triage and organize it, making sure that it's organized, comprehensive and deduplicated ([#1240](https://github.com/openxla/stablehlo/issues/1240)).

 **Use reference implementation.** At the moment, compatibility testing consists of deserializing the compatibility suite serialized by older versions of libStablehlo and making sure that deserialization produces syntactically identical programs.
-We are planning to also use reference implementation in these tests, relaxing the overly onerous requirement of syntactical identity and comprehensively testing the reference implementation ([#1245](https://github.com/openxla/stablehlo/issues/1245)).
+We are planning to also use a reference implementation in these tests, relaxing the overly onerous requirement of syntactical identity and comprehensively testing the reference implementation ([#1245](https://github.com/openxla/stablehlo/issues/1245)).